Zint Barcode Generator and Zint Barcode Studio User Manual

 Setting filenames for an exported sequence of barcode symbols

-The Export Dialog invoked by pressing the "Export" button in the Sequence Dialog sets the parameters for exporting a sequence of barcode images.
-Here you can set the filename and the output image format.
+The Export Dialog invoked by pressing the "Export..." button in the Sequence Dialog sets the parameters for exporting the sequence of barcode images.
+Here you can set the output directory, the format of the output filenames and what their image type will be.
 Note that the symbology, colour and other formatting information are taken from the main window.

 3.10 CLI Equivalent Dialog